China banks turn blind eye to soaring overdue loans

-BEIJING (Reuters) - Some Chinese banks, hit by a surge of troubled borrowing in a weakening economy, are increasingly failing to recognize loans gone sour on their books to avoid having to stump up capital.
+BEIJING, Nov 19 (Reuters) - Some Chinese banks, hit by a surge of troubled borrowing in a weakening economy, are increasingly failing to recognise loans gone sour on their books to avoid having to stump up capital.

-Loans to borrowers that have missed a payment are growing three times faster than loans the banks recognize as non performing, according to their regulatory filings.
+Loans to borrowers that have missed a payment are growing three times faster than loans the banks recognise as non performing, according to their regulatory filings.

 An increasingly large chunk of these overdue loans sit on the banks’ books at their full value, even when payments have been missed for more than 90 days - the accepted international criteria for classifying loans as non-performing.